Photo in New Orleans by Bart Everson from Wikipedia

-Many of the events Jesus spoke of are still for the future.
-Notice also:
+Many of the events Jesus and the prophets spoke of are still for the future (cf. Daniel 7,9, 11:31-44; Luke 21; Mark 13).
+Notice something that Jesus said:

 31 Then Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.
 32 And you shall know the truth, and the truth shall make you free.”
 (John 8:31-32)